 Tip 1: Look for foods that are hot and steaming

 Hot temperatures kill germs that cause digestive illnesses.
 Cool or lukewarm temps on the other hand, encourage their growth.
-When deciding on food, look for items that are steaming or smoking with heat.
-This is more likely to guarantee it’s fresh, or at least hot!
+Look for items that are steaming or smoking with heat, they’re fresher or at least hot.

 When in doubt, opt for boiling hot foods and drinks such as stews, soups, and teas.
 These are at least continuously kept bubbling hot, meaning it’s more likely to have killed off harmful bugs.
-While not as healthy, deep-fried goods are another “safer” option given that the contents have most likely been cooked at a very high temperature.
+Deep-fried goods are another “safer” option given that the contents have most likely been cooked at a very high temperature.

 Tip 2: Eat where it’s busy & locals are dining